What is Pathways?

 Community of Practice

 “The Pathways methodology has been incredibly enlightening for me.
-It’s so obvious but never really considered in local church contexts.
 I have had so many ‘aha’ moments as I have spent time reading through Ken’s work and coaching with Nathan.
 Whatever context I find myself in, the Pathways methodology will be something I implement when looking at mission and the church.”

 Rev. Sage Harris, Whakatu Presbyterian